 PJM determines the Control Area Capacity requirement to achieve reliability objectives assuming sufficient network transfer capability will exist.
 The energy from generating facilities or the energy delivered using Long Term Firm Point-to-Point Transmission Service that is ultimately committed to meet resource requirements must be deliverable to wherever it is needed in an emergency.
-Therefore, there must be sufficient transmission network transfer capability will determine the sufficiency of network transfer capability through a series of deliverability tests.
+Therefore, there must be sufficient transmission network transfer capability within the control area.
+PJM will determine the sufficiency of network transfer capability through a series of deliverability tests.